Skip to content

 Disabled Facilities Grants are awarded to enable applicants to have access to and around their homes, or to use essential facilities within the home to enable them to live safely and independently.
 Mandatory Disabled Facilities Grants can only be given for the purposes set out in the Act.
 Detailed guidance on what the council deems to be eligible works or not are set out in a separate document that is available to applicants or others upon request.
 This is maintained across the county as a common approach wherever possible.

 The maximum amount of Mandatory Disabled Facilities Grant is currently £30,000 set by statute.
-Discretionary Disabled Facilities Grant for costs above £30,000 will not be made available except upon the agreement of the council, in accordance with this policy under the Discretionary top up for Mandatory Disabled Facilities Grant, and where justified to be the most satisfactory course of action in the circumstances or to have arisen through reasonable and unforeseeable additional works or costs.
+Discretionary Disabled Facilities Grant for costs above the mandatory amount will not be made available except upon the agreement of the council, in accordance with this policy under the Discretionary top up for Mandatory Disabled Facilities Grant, and where justified to be the most satisfactory course of action in the circumstances or to have arisen through reasonable and unforeseeable additional works or costs.

-- Any disabled person, as described by Housing Grants, Construction and Regeneration Act 1996, s.100.
+• Any disabled person, as described by Housing Grants, Construction and Regeneration Act 1996, s.100.
 Applicants can be property owners or tenants

-- Landlords can make an application on behalf of their tenant.
+• Landlords can make an application on behalf of their tenant.

-- Second or holiday homes will not be considered for assistance.
+• Second or holiday homes will not be considered for assistance.

 Conditions

-- In the case of a Disabled Facilities Grant where a 10 year conditional repayment obligation exists and the recipient intends to dispose of the property by sale, assignment, transfer or otherwise within the 10 year period, the charge must be repaid, unless the council, having considered:
+• At the time of adoption of this policy, In the case of a Disabled Facilities Grant where a 10 year conditional repayment obligation exists and the recipient intends to dispose of the property by sale, assignment, transfer or otherwise within the 10 year period, the charge must be repaid, unless the council, having considered:

 5.2.1 Discretionary Disabled Facilities Grant (Top Up)